 - Instructors who only teach short programs may be certified as SPO (Short Program Only) instructors

-- Short Programs are defined as trainings have a total duration of less than 6 hours OR take place in a single session.
+- Short Programs are defined as trainings that have a total duration of less than 7 hours OR take place in a single session.

 - Recording (audio or visual) of a short program, or the opportunity for a session to be personally observed.
 Observations may also be via online technology such as Skype, Facebook Messenger, etc.

-- Three letters of reference: at least one must be from a student, Other letters may be from fellow teachers and/or from an agency or organization for whom one has taught.
+- Three letters of reference: at least one must be from a student, Other letters may be from colleagues and/or from an agency or organization for whom one has taught.

-- Attendance at the Self-Defense Model Course at Special Training or other approved trainings (such as PAWMA).
+- Attendance at the Self-Defense Model Course at Special Training or other approved trainings.

 - Aspiring applicants may also attend a course certified by a former Model Course instructor, or from an accredited school (see below).

-- Attendance at SDIC (the Self-Defense Instruction Conference/ESD Professional Development Program) offered by the NWMAF
+- Attendance at ESD programs offered by the NWMAF

 - Completion of the Certification Application